Skip to main content

 Student Learning Outcomes:

-Upon completion of this module, students should be able to:
+Upon completion of this lesson, you will be able to:

 • Examine the co-occurrence of substance use and mental health disorders.

-• Examine substance use and associated health conditions that are feature throughout the lifespan including HIV, diabetes, hepatitis, depression, psychosis.
+• Examine substance use and associated health conditions that are feature throughout the lifespan including HIV, diabetes, hepatitis, depression, and psychosis.

 • Examine special reproductive health issues for women in relation to substance use, comorbidity, and pharmacological treatment.